 FREQUENTLY ASKED QUESTIONS (FAQ)

-Firms eligible to participate in the Mentor-Protégé Pilot Program include those certified as small business, HUBZone, 8(a), small disadvantaged business, women-owned small business, veteran-owned small business, or service-disabled veteran-owned small business.
+Firms eligible to participate in the Mentor-Protégé Program include those certified as small business, HUBZone, 8(a), small disadvantaged business, women-owned small business, veteran-owned small business, or service-disabled veteran-owned small business.

 2. What are the requirements for a protégé?